upkie/parts/README.md

-# Parts for Upkie
+# 3D printed parts for Upkie

-We maintain 3D-printed part files in this separate repository so that only part designers have to clone their full revision history.
-Most users will only need to clone the main [upkie](https://github.com/tasts-robots/upkie) repository.
+We maintain parts in this separate repository because their full revision history is quite memory-consuming.
+Only part designers should have to clone this repository; most users will only clone the main [upkie](https://github.com/tasts-robots/upkie) repository.

+## In this repository

 - [3D printing](https://github.com/tasts-robots/upkie_parts/tree/main/3d_printing): 3MF and STL files
-- [CAD files](https://github.com/tasts-robots/upkie_parts/tree/main/cad): Blender and FreeCAD projects
+- [CAD files](https://github.com/tasts-robots/upkie_parts/tree/main/cad): Blender, FreeCAD and Markdown files

 ## See also